ectomlin/ectomlin.github.io/_posts/2016-10-01-Assignment2.md

 when I put in time trying to figure out just how to make something work, such as adding a picture to my post, I gain a sense of satisfaction once I finally get it to work.
 I have enjoyed working with this code up to this point and I look forward to moving forward.</p>

+<p>A way that I would test my html code while fiddling around with it was with this tester</p>